UFC Ring Girl Arianny Celeste Flaunts Massive Cleavage & World-Famous Thighs In Barely-There Pink Bikini

 Her world-famous physique is emphasized by the extremely provocative pose, one which serves to show off her toned abs, slender thighs, and shapely waistline.
 The brunette bombshell accessorized her look with some simple bangles on her left wrist, perfectly sculpted eyebrows, some light eyeliner, and a glossy nude lip.

-Backgrounded by what appears to be a luxurious apartment — all custom cabinetry and expensive looking fixtures co-ordinated in earth tones — it appears that Arianny was definitely in her element, promoting perfect poise in the midst of it all.
+Backgrounded by what appears to be a luxurious apartment — all custom cabinetry and expensive looking fixtures coordinated in earth tones — it appears that Arianny was definitely in her element, promoting perfect poise in the midst of it all.

 In the caption of the photo, Arianny Celeste made it clear that she had traveled quite a distance in order to capture this smoldering snapshot — terming it a selfie although the camera cannot be evidently seen.
 It appears that her most serious devotees appreciated the travel time, and the effort she put into the steamy snap, awarding her over 22,000 likes and 300-plus comments in record time.